-Story Massage brought smiles to the faces of both children and volunteers at The Children’s Centre in Dunkirk Refugee Camp.
+The Story Massage Programme brought smiles to the faces of both refugee children and volunteers at The Children’s Centre in Dunkirk Refugee Camp.
 As one volunteer said, “Hearing those little voices sing Twinkle Twinkle Little Star as they massaged each others’ backs felt quite magical in such a sad and desperate situation.”

-The Children’s Centre
+Massage Stories at The Children’s Centre

-Mary Atkinson, co-founder of Story Massage, spent a week at Dunkirk Refugee Camp with Sue Cooper, a Story Massage Instructor.
+Mary Atkinson, co-founder of the Story Massage Programme, spent a week at Dunkirk Refugee Camp with Sue Cooper, a Story Massage Instructor.
 There are around 1,500 refugees living on the camp, fleeing terrifying situations in war-torn countries.
 It is a male-dominated environment with only 150 women and 200 children.
 The Children’s Centre has been set up to provide much-needed routine and stimulation through creative activities and play-based learning for children from 0-11, with under threes accompanied by a guardian.

-The Benefits of Positive Touch Activities
+Benefits of Positive Touch Activities for Refugee Children

 “One of the main aims of the Children’s Centre is to provide a space where children feel safe and calm to help them build resilience to adverse experiences and improve health and wellbeing.
 We do this in many ways such as by supporting a core team of long term volunteers so the children always see a familiar face, maintaining the same routine and structure to each day and using positive behaviour management strategies.
 Sensory activities and positive physical touch are also essential for helping calm, soothe and regulate a child’s emotions.
-We are always looking for new activities that promote relaxation so we were very pleased to find out more about Story Massage.”
+We are always looking for new activities that promote relaxation so we were very pleased to find out more about the Story Massage Programme.”

 - poor concentrations levels, the children find it hard to focus for any length of time